Japan7/karaberus/README.md

 meson setup build --reconfigure -Dno_native_deps=true
 ```

-To run the app you need an oidc server and a s3, for development you can run `meson compile -C build oidc` to have a simple oidc server (`-Dbuiltin_oidc_env=true` has to be set during setup for this to work) and `meson compile -C build s3` to have a S3 server (`-Dbuiltin_s3_env=true` has to be set during setup for this to work).
+To run the app you need an oidc server and a s3 server, for development you can run `meson compile -C build oidc` to have a simple oidc server and `meson compile -C build s3` to have a S3 server.

 Then you can start the server with:
 ```sh